 The desire to believe that your manager wouldn’t “do that to me” is why many women consider the possibility that their manager didn’t know their female staff were being paid less.
 But managers see salary lines.
 They know how much everyone they supervise works for.
-That’s like the #6 thing of being a manager – nobody who actually has access to salary information fails to look at it.
-The knowledge in itself is a form of power and every manager I know looks to make sure everyone at the very least that anyone who works for them makes less, and that their people are on parity with staff supervised by other managers.
+That’s like the #6 thing of 10 things you know when you’re a manager, because nobody who actually has access to salary information fails to look at it.
+The knowledge in itself is a form of power, and every new manager I know looks to see what everyone makes, and if their people are on parity with staff supervised by other managers.

 Really, even the acknowledgment that it’s happening, and that a manager is working on it (rather than a manager looking at an employee with a, “But look, my hands are tied!” look), goes a long way.
 Really, that just makes a manager look weak (I can’t do it), incompetent (I don’t know how to do it), lazy (I don’t want to do it) or okay with inequity (I won’t do it).
 In any event – unless a manager is hustling, they are probably losing their employee’s respect as their leader.

-Not only are women who negotiate viewed unfavorably, women get somewhat gaslighted at every step of the negotiation process: In tech, the “data shows that 63 percent of the time women receive lower salary offers than men for the same job at the same company.”
+Not only are women who negotiate are viewed unfavorably, but some women get gaslighted at every step of the negotiation process: In tech, the “data shows that 63 percent of the time women receive lower salary offers than men for the same job at the same company.”

 What does work?
-To quote Bowles’s work in her article Why women don’t negotiate salary offers:
+To quote Bowles’s work in her research/article Why women don’t negotiate salary offers: